One journalist's musings about the beautiful, bizarre world in which we live

 DAY 10, NOV.
 18 – 9 DAYS UNTIL THE WEDDING

-Travel partner Dan and I left Berkeley last night, where we visited our friends Maya and Andrew for delicious pizza and cake.
-We’ll see Andrew in a few weeks, when he attends the wedding in Mexico.
+Travel partner and I left Berkeley last night, where we visited his friends for delicious pizza and cake.
+We’ll see one in a few weeks, when he attends the wedding in Mexico.

-As I drove down the flat dark road, Dan slept on the passenger’s side.
+As I drove down the flat dark road, my partner slept on the passenger’s side.

 Driving at night gets pretty boring.
 When I saw a giant facility flooded with orange lights on the right, I was a little interested.
 On getting closer, I saw a little green sign that read “State Prison.”